Río Arriba Rebellion: Revolt

+The Centralist Republic with the separatist movements generated by the dissolution of the Federal Republic.

-On August 1, rebels from the northern New Mexican communities gathered at Santa Cruz de la Cañada (near Chimayó) with Indians from the surrounding pueblos.
+On August 1, rebels from the northern New Mexican communities gathered at Santa Cruz de la Cañada (near Chimayó) with Native Americans from the surrounding pueblos.
 They called themselves the Cantón (neighborhood or district).
 On August 3, their twelve leaders, including Esquibel, issued the following declaration:

 For God and the Nation and the Faith of Jesus Christ!
 The principal points we defend are the following: 1.
 To be with God and the Nation and the Faith of Jesus Christ.
 2. To defend our country until we shed every drop of our blood in order to obtain the victory we have in view.
 3. Not to admit the Department Plan.
 4. Not to admit any tax.
 5. Not to admit any disorder desired by those who are attempting to procure it.
 God and the Nation!
 Encampment Santa Cruz de la Cañada, August 3, 1837.

 When Pérez heard of the rebellion, he attempted to raise a militia of volunteers, but his call did not meet with an encouraging answer.
 On August 9, Pérez started for Santa Cruz with the troops at his command, meeting the rebels near San Ildefonso.
 Most of Pérez's men promptly abandoned him and joined the rebels.
 Pérez retreated to Santa Fe with the few men who remained loyal to him.
 Unable to find security in the capital, Pérez attempted to flee the city by night, but a group of Santo Domingo Indians intercepted and killed him.
 The rebels decapitated Pérez and returned his head to Santa Fe for public display.
 Secretary of the Department Jesús María Alarid, former interim governor and substitute district judge (Juez de Distrito Suplente) of District Court of the New Mexico Territory (Juzgado de Distrito del Territorio de Nuevo México) Santiago Abreú (one of Ramón's brothers), and approximately 20 officials from the Pérez government were also killed, some by mutilation.
 That same day, the rebels entered the capital and placed José Gonzales, a Genizaro (of Taos Pueblo and Pawnee ancestry) from Chimayo, in possession of the palace and as governor of the territory.

 Initially the rebel government was widely popular in the Department, but it soon made enemies by committing atrocities in gaining power and confiscating the massacre victims' property (at the expense of not only their heirs but also their creditors).
 The ruling junta popular was contentious and indecisive, its minutes full of crossed-out sections.
-Meanwhile, in Santa Cruz, the Cantón did not dissolve, instead continuing to imprison people and threaten them with death, outside the control of Gonzales's government (Lecompte 1985, pp. 40–46).
-In Taos, unrest broke out against the Catholic Church and its leader there, Padre Martínez, in early September (Lecompte 1985, pages 47–48).
+Meanwhile, in Santa Cruz, the Cantón did not dissolve, instead continuing to imprison people and threaten them with death, outside the control of Gonzales's government.
+In Taos, unrest broke out against the Catholic Church and its leader there, Padre Martínez, in early September.